-Not sure what to put in a field in the PAN-OS 9.1 Web Interface?
-Not sure when or why to choose one option over another?
-Use the topics in this site to find reference information about the PAN-OS and Panorama Web Interface.
+Not sure what to put in a field in the PAN-OS Web Interface?
+Use this guide to learn about each field, when to use it, and why to choose one option over another.

-Upgrading to User-ID agent version 9.1?
-Before you begin, review the release notes to learn about known issues, issues we've addressed in the release, and changes in behavior that may impact your existing deployment.
+Thinking about upgrading PAN-OS?
+First, review the release notes for known issues, addressed issues, and changes in behavior that may impact you.